Colony collapse disorder: Selective commercial breeding and lost genetic diversity in industrial apiculture

-Most of the focus on CCD has been toward environmental factors.
-CCD is a condition recognised for greatest impact in regions of 'industrial' or agricultural use of commercially bred bee colonies.
+Most of the focus on CCD has been on environmental factors.
+CCD is a condition recognised for the greatest impact in regions of 'industrial' or agricultural use of commercially bred bee colonies.
 Natural breeding and colony reproduction of wild bees is a complex and highly selective process, leading to a diverse genetic makeup in large within-colony populations of bees, which might not be reproduced in commercially bred colonies.

 Malnutrition

-In 2007, one of the patterns reported by the CCD Study Group at Pennsylvania State was that all producers in a preliminary survey noted a period of "extraordinary stress" affecting the colonies in question prior to their die-off, most commonly involving poor nutrition and/or drought.
+In 2007, one of the patterns reported by the CCD Study Group at Pennsylvania State was that all producers in a preliminary survey noted a period of "extraordinary stress" affecting the colonies in question before their die-off, most commonly involving poor nutrition and/or drought.
 This was the only factor that all of the cases of CCD had in common in the report; accordingly, there appeared to be at least some significant possibility that the phenomenon was correlated to nutritional stress that may not manifest in healthy, well-nourished colonies.
-This was similar to the findings of another independent survey done in 2007 in which small-scale beekeeping operations (up to 500 colonies) in several states reported their belief that malnutrition and/or weak colonies was the factor responsible for their bees dying in over 50% of the cases, whether the losses were believed to be due to CCD or not.
+This was similar to the findings of another independent survey done in 2007 in which small-scale beekeeping operations (up to 500 colonies) in several states reported their belief that malnutrition and/or weak colonies were the factors responsible for their bees dying in over 50% of the cases, whether the losses were believed to be due to CCD or not.

 Some researchers have attributed the syndrome to the practice of feeding high-fructose corn syrup (HFCS) to supplement winter stores.
 The variability of HFCS may be relevant to the apparent inconsistencies of results.
 One European writer has suggested a possible connection with HFCS produced from genetically modified corn.
 At least one researcher has stated, however, that if this were the sole factor involved, this should have led to the exclusive appearance of CCD in wintering colonies being fed HFCS, but many reports of CCD had occurred in other contexts with beekeepers who had not used HFCS.